fda0/time_tracker/README.md

 # Time Tracker

 This is a simple time tracking command line program.
+Currently only there is only 64bit Windows available.
 It was designed to fit my needs.
 Feedback is welcome but keep in mind I'm trying to minimize complexity of this tool.